 Up to the case

-Both laparoscopic gallbladder surgery and open cholecystectomy involve some risks and complications worth taking under consideration.
-You may suffer from infection after gallbladder removal as well as internal or external bleeding.While removing the gallbladder, the doctor may also cause an injury to a small intestine or common bile duct, which will need to be operated once discovered.
+There are some risks and complications involved for both of the cholecystectomy operations.
+These include infection, internal or external bleeding after the operation.While removing the gallbladder, the doctor may also cause an injury to a small intestine or common bile duct, which will need to be operated once discovered.

 Side effects of the cholecystectomy surgery involve swelling and bruising of wounds, and there might be some pain experienced, which can be eased by the painkillers.

 Laparoscopic gallbladder surgery has a high success rate of around 95-98%.
 Even though the open Cholecystectomy has a lower success rate, it is currently the option only in the cases when laparoscopic can not be performed.
 Also, you may experience a reaction from your digestive system to Cholecystectomy, especially a couple of days after your surgery, you may experience diarrhea, flatulence, and bloat.